awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPICRUDExample.md

 # Example: CRUD Operations Using the AWS SDK for Java Document API<a name="JavaDocumentAPICRUDExample"></a>

-The following code sample illustrates CRUD operations on an item\.
+The following code example illustrates CRUD operations on an Amazon DynamoDB item\.
 The example creates an item, retrieves it, performs various updates, and finally deletes the item\.

 **Note**
-The SDK for Java also provides an object persistence model, allowing you to map your client\-side classes to DynamoDB tables\.
-This approach can reduce the amount of code you have to write\.
+The SDK for Java also provides an object persistence model, enabling you to map your client\-side classes to DynamoDB tables\.
+This approach can reduce the amount of code that you have to write\.
 For more information, see [Java: DynamoDBMapper](DynamoDBMapper.md)\.

 **Note**
-This code example assumes that you have already loaded data into DynamoDB for your account by following the instructions in the [Creating Tables and Loading Sample Data](SampleData.md) section\.
+This code example assumes that you have already loaded data into DynamoDB for your account by following the instructions in the [Creating Tables and Loading Data for Code Examples in DynamoDB](SampleData.md) section\.
 For step\-by\-step instructions to run the following example, see [Java Code Examples](CodeSamples.Java.md)\.

 ```